johnwargo/johnwargo-static-11ty/src/posts/2013/chargecard-smartphone-charger.md

 tags: post
 ---

-I was reading through one of my tech magazines the other day (I can't remember whether it was PC Magazine or Popular Science, sorry) and noticed this cool charger cable called ChargeCard ([www.chargecardproject.com](https://www.chargecardproject.com){target="_blank"}).
+I was reading through one of my tech magazines the other day (I can't remember whether it was PC Magazine or Popular Science, sorry) and noticed this cool charger cable called [ChargeCard](https://chargecardproject.com){target="_blank"}.
 I used to travel a lot and bring a bunch of cables and so on with me in a little pouch.
 Over time, the pouch has gotten bigger and bigger and now, with all of the devices I carry with me, it looks like this:

 {% image "src/images/2013/chargecard1.png", "My Current Cable Pouch", "image-full" %}